3Blue1Brown

 Lessons

-This demo tests your understanding of light | Barber pole, part 1How shining polarized light through sugar water results in colored diagonal stripesSep 1, 2023
+The barber pole effect | Optics puzzles 1How shining polarized light through sugar water results in colored diagonal stripesSep 1, 2023

-The origin of light, scattering, and polarization | Barber pole, part 2How light can be described by a force due to the delayed effect of an accelerating charge, and how it can be used to explain the demo from the previous lesson.Aug 31, 2023
+Explaining the barber pole effect from origins of light | Optics puzzles, 2How light can be described by a force due to the delayed effect of an accelerating charge, and how it can be used to explain the demo from the previous lesson.Aug 31, 2023

 Some light quantum mechanics (with minutephysics)An introduction to the quantum behavior of light, specifically the polarization of light.
 The emphasis is on how many ideas that seem "quantumly weird" are actually just wave mechanics, applicable in a lot of classical physics.Sep 13, 2017